Dicky-MF/ATH9KFixup/README.md

 #### Features
-Only support for AR9485, and no boot Arg required unless for debug.
+Only support AR9485, and no boot Arg required unless for debug.

 #### Boot Args List
 - -ath9koff